Data Assets and Targets - Overview

 Procedure:

-1. From the left menu, click Data Asset Inventory.
+1. From the left side navigation menu, click Data Asset Inventory.

 2. Click Data Assets and Targets.